hmZa-Sfyn/Quacko/docs/README.md

 ## Standard module introduction

-In magpie, there are some standard modules provided for you. e.g. json, sql, sort, fmt, os, logger, time, flag, net, http, etc...
+In quacko, there are some standard modules provided for you. e.g. json, sql, sort, fmt, os, logger, time, flag, net, http, etc...
 This is a brief introduction of some of the Quacko standard modules, don't expect it to be thorough.
 If you are curious, please see the source code.